Text by CLOT Magazine

 This new mixtape comes from Kosei Fukuda, the Japanese producer and sound artist, who shares his time between Tokyo and Berlin and who has prepared a deep listening hybrid DJ mix.

-Fukuda camo to the scene in the late 2010s, attracting the attention of Berghain resident Tobias Freund.
-Fukuda’s sound delves into minimalistic narratives and dark atmospheres, with a penchant for longer, conceptually inclined works which culminated in early 2020 in the two-vinyl collection of electro-acoustic improvisations compilation under the philosophical aegis of Enso featuring such acts as Recent Arts, Renick Bell or Rabih Beaini.
+Fukuda came to the scene in the late 2010s, attracting the attention of Berghain resident Tobias Freund.
+Fukuda’s sound delves into minimalistic narratives and dark atmospheres, with a penchant for longer drone .
+These conceptually inclined works culminated in early 2020 in the two-vinyl collection of electro-acoustic improvisations compilation under the philosophical aegis of Enso featuring such acts as Recent Arts, Renick Bell or Rabih Beaini.

-You are about to publish your first LP, what was the creative process like? did you follow your usual process or were experimenting with others? and the intellectual process behind the album as well?
+You are about to publish your first LP.
+What was the creative process like?
+Did you follow your usual process, or were you experimenting with others?
+And the intellectual process behind the album as well?

-I started this production from my studio out side of Tokyo in Mid 2019.
-Then Berlin, Switzerland and back in Japan, for over a year of recording process. back and forth between Tokyo and countryside to finalize my pre-masters.
+I started this production from my studio outside of Tokyo in Mid 2019.
+Then Berlin, Switzerland and back in Japan for over a year of the recording process.
+I went back and forth between Tokyo and the countryside to finalize my pre-masters.

-For certain tracks focusing on organic texture and atmosphere could have been affected by my surroundings. however, my aim was to approach abstract contexts, especially later in the album. it was necessary for me to relocate my mindset to a certain direction under any circumstances. surely possible to be inspired by my surroundings but that was not what I been intending for this project.
+Certain tracks focusing on organic texture and atmosphere could have been affected by my surroundings.
+However, my aim was to approach abstract contexts, especially later in the album. it was necessary for me to relocate my mindset to a certain direction under any circumstances. surely possible to be inspired by my surroundings, but that was not what I have been intending for this project.

 What have you technically been exploring in Ruten (have you used equipment you haven’t used before)?
 And what were the challenges during its production?

-The previously released conceptual EP series was a by-product of my continuous explorations and experiments in my electro-acoustic field focused sound productions. which includes textures, site-specific recordings, errors in electronic sounds, feedbacks, noise … importantly using equipment in an incorrect way. during these experiments, I tend not to be using certain sounds or techniques repeatedly.
+The previously released conceptual EP series was a by-product of my continuous explorations and experiments in electro-acoustic field-focused sound productions, including textures, site-specific recordings, errors in electronic sounds, feedback, noise … importantly, incorrectly using the equipment.
+I tend not to use certain sounds or techniques repeatedly during these experiments.

-The starting point of this album was to allow my self to look into these techniques and knowledge I have gained to achieve certain goals following the concept. which in this case was to create the journey through organic texture which is expressing the aliveness, physicality of the living organisms within a structure to the chaos within the formlessness and fluidity of the void.
+The starting point of this album was to allow me to look into these techniques and the knowledge I have gained to achieve certain goals following the concept.
+This, in this case, was to create the journey through organic texture, which is expressing the aliveness and physicality of the living organisms within a structure to the chaos within the formlessness and fluidity of the void.

-My location has been different during the productions, so technical processings were done differently for each track. there were no specific techniques I was focusing on technical wise. always kept focused on flawlessness with what is necessary and suppose to be done to each track or the individual sounds. both analogue and digital processing were used at its maximum. but finalization for my mix-downs and pre-master procedures was made mostly at my studio in Japan, where I calibrate from the electricity.
+My location has been different during the productions, so technical processing was done differently for each track.
+There were no specific techniques I was focusing on technical-wise.
+Always focus on flawlessness with what is necessary and supposed to be done to each track or the individual sounds.
+Both analogue and digital processing were used at its maximum.
+But finalization for my mix-downs and pre-master procedures was made mostly at my studio in Japan, where I calibrate from the electricity.

-I’m intrigued by the concept behind the album title name Ruten, which I read could be assimilated Heraclitus’ concept of eternal flow; something I’ve been reflecting on a considerably, from both scientific and philosophical points of view, the constant movement of atoms, molecules and existence (space and time).
-How do you see this concept in reflection to your art and practice – and even in your daily life?
+I’m intrigued by the concept behind the album title name Ruten, which I read could be assimilated into Heraclitus’ concept of eternal flow, something I’ve been reflecting on considerably, from both scientific and philosophical points of view, the constant movement of atoms, molecules and existence (space and time).
+How do you see this concept in reflection on your art and practice – and even in your daily life?

 You are also a sound artist, what are your main aims and interests in that field?

-I been painting, etching, sculpturing to explore mixed medium before I start making music. development of my artistic point of view was naturally evolve more into the abstract and fluid directions.
+I have been painting, etching, and sculpturing to explore mixed media before I start making music.
+The development of my artistic point of view naturally evolved more into abstract and fluid directions.

-Positive passivity focused improvised live performances, site specific sound installations and kinetic arts can be the main interest at the moment.
-I would like to develop this activities further into architectural related performances and sound sculptural installations to expand the viewpoint of the audiences to interlink with their inner spirituality.
+Positive passivity-focused improvised live performances, site-specific sound installations and kinetic arts can be the main interest at the moment.
+I want to further develop this activity into architectural-related performances and sound sculptural installations to expand the audiences’ viewpoint and interlink with their inner spirituality.

-As a curator and organizer, I previously invited Mark Fell for multi sound live performance event at a shrine in Kyoto two years ago and it was really something.
-I would like to continue this project series as part of my social engagement as soon as this infamous situation find its way out.
+As a curator and organizer, I previously invited Mark Fell for a multi-sound live performance event at a shrine in Kyoto two years ago, and it was really something.
+I want to continue this project series as part of my social engagement as soon as this infamous situation finds its way out.